Adam Cooper (dancer): 2002 to 2010

-In Cooper's first venture into the musical theatre he was both the choreographer and actor (playing the lead role of Junior Dolan) in On Your Toes.
-In 2002 it played at Leicester Haymarket, and was in transferred in 2003 to the Royal Festival in the West End of London.
+In Cooper's first venture into musical theatre, he was both the choreographer and actor (playing the lead role of Junior Dolan) in On Your Toes.
+In 2002 it played at Leicester Haymarket, and was in transferred in 2003 to the Royal Festival Hall in London.
 Sarah Wildor joined the production in 2003 to play the role of Vera Baronova.
-He was lauded by both the critics and the audience for his contributions and was rewarded with the Critics' Circle National Dance Award for Best Choreography and Most Popular Dancer.
+He was lauded by both the critics and the audience for his contributions and was rewarded with the Critics' Circle Theatre Award for Best Choreography and Most Popular Dancer.
 In 2004 the production also had a successful tour in Japan.

 In 2002 Cooper provided the choreography for the Swedish production of Garbo-the Musical.
-Cooper also played the lead role of Don Lockwood and choreographed Paul Kerryson's Singin' in the Rain in 2004 at Sadler's Wells Theatre, Leicester Haymarket, and was nominated for Critic's Circle Award for Choreography of a Musical.
-He was nominated for a Laurence Olivier Award for his choreography of the 2004 Grand Hotel for The Donmar Warehouse.
-The production won the 2005 Olivier Award in the category of Outstanding Musical Production.
+Cooper also played the lead role of Don Lockwood and choreographed Paul Kerryson's Singin' in the Rain in 2004 at Sadler's Wells Theatre, Leicester Haymarket, and was nominated for the Critic's Circle Award for Choreography of a Musical.
+He choreographed 2004's Grand Hotel for the Donmar Warehouse.
+The production won the Laurence Olivier Award for Outstanding Musical Production at the 2005 Laurence Olivier Awards, with Cooper nominated for Best Choreographer.

 In 2005, Cooper and Wildor performed a two-person play, Wallflowering, at the Seven Oaks Playhouse.
 Their roles were primarily dialogue with intermittent bits of ballroom dancing.
 Following this, he designed the choreography for the revival of Promises, Promises at Sheffield's Crucible Theatre.

-In 2006 Cooper appeared alongside Neil Morrissey and Patrick Swayze playing Sky Masterson in Guys and Dolls at The Piccadilly Theatre, London and in 2007 he provided the musical staging for Side by Side by Sondheim for The Venue Theatre, London.
+In 2006 Cooper appeared alongside Neil Morrissey and Patrick Swayze playing Sky Masterson in Guys and Dolls at the Piccadilly Theatre, London, and in 2007 he provided the musical staging for Side by Side by Sondheim for The Venue Theatre, London.

 2008 saw Cooper's return to the stage, creating the role of Ramon in Zorro the Musical for the UK tour.
 He also played the Tin Man in the Royal Festival Hall's summer staging of the musical The Wizard of Oz, after which he turned his attention back to choreography.
-First, he choreographed Carousel for director Lindsay Posner which had a very successful UK tour and West End run at the Savoy Theatre.
-Then Cooper was asked by Paul Kerryson to direct and choreograph the first new show, Simply Cinderella, at the brand new Curve Theatre, Leicester.
+First, he choreographed Carousel for director Lindsay Posner which had a very successful UK tour, prior to a West End run at the Savoy Theatre.
+Cooper was then asked by Paul Kerryson to direct and choreograph the first new show, Simply Cinderella, at the brand new Curve Theatre, Leicester.

 In 2009 Cooper unveiled Shall We Dance at Sadler's Wells, an ambitious all-dance show based on Richard Rodgers' songs.
 For this production he was the box-office star, director, creator, librettist and choreographer.
 Later that year, he provided choreography for Lindsay Posner's production of the Donizetti opera Roberto Devereux at the Holland Park Theatre, Kensington, London.

-Cooper co-starred in the touring stage version of Irving Berlin's White Christmas during the Christmas season in 2009 2010 and 2011.
+Cooper co-starred in the touring stage version of Irving Berlin's White Christmas during the Christmas season in 2009, 2010, and 2011.
 He played the role of Phil Davis.